-Event-driven Process Chains (EPCs).
-We have automatically translated these EPCs into YAWL models (Aalst and Hofstede, 2005) and analyzed these models using WofYAWL, a verification tool based on Petri nets extending Woflan (Verbeek et al., 2001).
-The translation from EPCs to YAWL is trivial because EPCs can be considered a subset of the much more expressive YAWL language (Aalst and Hofstede, 2005).
+The SAP reference model contains more than 600 non-trivial process models expressed in terms of Event-driven Process Chains (EPCs).
+We have automatically translated these EPCs into YAWL models [7] and analyzed these models using WofYAWL, a verification tool based on Petri nets extending Woflan [37].
+The translation from EPCs to YAWL is trivial because EPCs can be considered a subset of the much more expressive YAWL language [7].
 The YAWL models are then translated to Petri nets and these Petri nets are analyzed using the well-known Petri-net invariants.
 This approach does not find all errors.
 However, all errors found are real errors, i.e., the approach is sound but not necessarily complete.
 Nevertheless, we discovered that at least 34 of these EPCs contain errors (i.e., at least 5.6% is flawed).
 We analyzed which parts of the SAP reference model contain most errors.
 Moreover, based on 15 characteristics (e.g., the size of the model), we used logistic regression to find possible predictors for these errors showing that complexity of EPCs has a significant impact on error probability.
 This systematic analysis of the SAP reference model illustrates the maturity of process verification.

-The interested reader is referred to (Mendling et al., 2006a; Mendling et al., 2006b) for details and pointers to the analysis of similar datasets covering thousands of EPCs.
+The interested reader is referred to [26, 27] for details and pointers to the analysis of similar datasets covering thousands of EPCs.
 Moreover, using improved techniques we are even able to find much more errors.
 In this work we also predict the occurrence of errors based on features such as size, complexity, modeling constructs used, etc. As indicated above, logistic regression can be used to develop useful error predictors.
-This is related to the complexity metrics presented in (Cardoso, 2006).
+This is related to the complexity metrics presented in [14].
 The hypothesis is that people are more likely to make errors if they use particular techniques and/or constructs.